szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Undead hitting the user will be rebuked, taking 1d4+1 magic damage (half if saved vs. Spell), and be scared away for 2 rounds if they fail their save.
 The latter effect can only affect them once per turn.
 - Lasts for 12 hours, similar to IWDEE

+**Component 1600:** Make everyone able to perform omni-directional backstabs (aka face-stabbing)

+This allows player-created characters as well as all joinable characters to backstab from any angle.
+Optionally, there is an option to make them able to backstab without invisibility instead, but with the angle requirement intact.

+**Warning**: this does not work for imported character files or imported saves.
+In order to benefit from this component, start a new playthrough.
+If the benefit was applied in BGEE, it will carry over to BG2EE though, it's just a problem with character files or savegames where that benefit was not applied yet.

 </details>

 ---